Travelling around New Zealand in a campervan is the perfect way to see everything that this amazing country has to offer.

 Soft bags are easier to store than hard suitcases.

-We loved touring New Zealand in a campervan and would love to return to complete another one!
+We loved touring New Zealand in a campervan and would love to return one day!
+From cosmopolitan cities such as Auckland to the breathtaking landscapes of Fiordland, there is something in New Zealand for everyone.

 Have you travelled New Zealand in a campervan?
 What tips can you give us?